The European market potential for pacific white shrimp

 European end users, and therefore your clients, are changing what they demand from their supplier in terms of sustainability and certifications.
 There is also a general shift towards convenience happening.
 At the same time, increasing global production of Pacific white shrimp, industry consolidation and negative trends, like mislabelling, put pressure on the bottom line of producers.
 Being aware of how these trends affect your business is an important ingredient to success in Europe.

-Because freezing in brine is very rapid, the crystals formed inside the shrimp tissues are very small and only cause very small ruptures of cell membranes.
-Consequently, there is little liquid left after defrosting, and therefore a significantly lower loss of weight than is observed in the traditional freezing techniques, like air blast tunnels or contact plate freezers.
+Brine freezing is a very quick method to freeze your product, as the crystals formed inside the shrimp tissues are very small and only cause very small ruptures of cell membranes.
+Consequently, there is no leakage of liquid left after defrosting and therefore a significantly lower loss of weight than is observed in the traditional freezing techniques, like air blast tunnels or contact plate freezers.

 Increased attention to labelling of glazing and soaking

 Our trends study warns that problems with glazing and treatment of fish and seafood products are moving up the agenda of authorities and sector associations in Northwestern Europe.
 Although glazing and soaking both have their roles in moisture retention during processing and storage, both practices are also used to manipulate the price of the product.
 It is important to be transparent about the water used in or around the product to prevent misleading the end consumer.
 Adding water is legal.
 Mislabelling is fraud.